krullmizter/personal-website/_posts/2024-02-12-pi-hole copy.markdown

 ---

 ## History
-Staring on May 4th, 2000 a malicious program, or in this case a worm, began to spread globally over a large amount of networks and affected over tens of millions Windows PCs.
-The inboxes of Microsoft Windows users began to receive an interesting new email in their Outlook email clients with the subject line: ILOVEYOU, a text hinting towards a love confession: “kindly check the attached LOVELETTER coming from me”, and the worst part an email attachment: LOVE-LETTER-FOR-YOU.TXT.vbs.
+Staring on May 4th, 2000 a malicious program, or in this case a worm, began to spread globally over large amounts of networks, and affected over tens of millions of Windows PC users.
+The inboxes of Windows users began to receive an interesting email in their Outlook email clients with the subject line: <i>ILOVEYOU</i>, a text hinting towards a love confession: <i>kindly check the attached LOVELETTER coming from me</i>, and the worst part an email attachment: <i>LOVE-LETTER-FOR-YOU.TXT.vbs</i>.

 The emails didn’t come from some never-before-seen Arabian Prince’s email address wanting to give some heritage money, but the emails came from people in the infected users’s Windows Address Book (used by the Windows email client: Microsoft Outlook).
 So what the heck, let's see what Amy from accounting thinks about me.
 This is a type of social-engineering attack (exploiting human psychology).

-The worm is so effective, it spread to a wide range of business and governments, damaging their systems.
-The UK House Of Commons, The Pentagon, parts of the Danish parliament, AT-T and Ford Motors, and others were hit hard, and they all had to close some or most of their IT systems.
-It's estimated that around 10% of all internet connected computers worldwide were affected by the worm.
+The worm is so effective, it spread to a wide range of individual, business, and governments, damaging their systems.
+The UK House of Commons, The Pentagon, parts of the Danish parliament, AT-T and Ford Motors, and others were hit hard, and they all had to close some or most of their IT systems.
+It's estimated that around 10% of all internet connected computers worldwide at the time of the attack were affected by the worm.
 The media caught on the spread of the worm, and the hunt for its creator.

 <hr />

 ## Viruses & Worms
 Viruses and worms are subsets of malware or malicious software.
-Other types of malware include ransomware, trojans, adware, etc. Whilst all types of malware’s end-goals may vary - stealing data, damaging systems, ransoming files - each malware initially seeks to: infect systems, machines, or software to perform some sort of unauthorized and malicious actions.
+Other types of malware include: ransomware, trojans, adware, etc. Whilst all types of malware’s end-goals may vary - stealing data, damaging systems, ransoming files - each malware initially seeks to: infect systems, machines, or software to perform some sort of unauthorized and malicious actions.

 <b>Biology</b><br/>
 In general terms, software viruses and worms have the same type of functionality as their biological counterparts.
 They want to infect themselves with hosts (people/machines/software), replicate themselves further, and perform their activities.